stevenMouret/web-accessibility-guidelines/_doc/accessibility/mandatory-elements/page-title.md

 Following a search, there are several results.

-The title of the page could be `Search results for the term(s) city - 7 results | Name of the website`
+The title of the page could be `Search results for the term(s) city - 7 results | Name of the website`.